-Overdrive is one of those vehicle-related terms that sound cool.
-In reality, too it is a cool feature but it is in no way exciting.
+Overdrive is one of those vehicle-related terms that sound very cool.
+In reality, it is a pretty cool feature, but it is in no way exciting.

 But what exactly is happening behind that overdrive button?
-We have all the answers you might need to solve your questions.
+We have all the answers you probably need to solve your questions.

 What is overdrive?

-A gear ratio over one means an engine is producing more power.
+A gear ratio over 1:1 means that the output shaft spins faster than the input shaft on the gearbox.
 In overdrive, the gear ratio is between 0.6 to 0.8 against 1.
-This allows the car to cruise at fast speeds but in a low RPM.
+This allows the car to cruise at fast speeds but a low RPM.
 In essence, the overdrive gear focuses more on producing faster wheel rotations in a minute instead of making more torque for acceleration.

 When Should You Use Overdrive Gear?

-Due to the nature of the overdrive gear, it is preferable if you use it when you are traveling at high speeds.
-That too if you are planning to drive for a long time otherwise you won’t be able to feel its effects.
+Due to the overdrive gear’s nature, it is preferable if you use it when you are traveling at high speeds.
+That makes it perfect if you are planning to drive for a long time; otherwise, you won’t be able to feel its effects as much.

-Fortunately, many cities are riddled with freeways nowadays so there is ample opportunity for you to test the overdrive function.
-If you go into overdrive at low speeds you would lose torque and you wouldn’t be able to accelerate your car as you should.
-Using overdrive at faster speeds you would be saving fuel as well as elongating the life of your car’s engine.
+Fortunately, many cities are riddled with highways nowadays, so there is ample opportunity for you to test the overdrive function.
+If you go into overdrive at low speeds, you will lose torque, and you wouldn’t be able to accelerate your car as you should.
+By using overdrive at faster speeds, you can save fuel and elongate the life of your car’s engine.

 When Not to Use Overdrive?

 We discussed that using overdrive at lower speeds would compromise your car’s performance, but you will still, in most cases, be able to drive without any worries.